 Coaching and skill development emphasis is placed on Discovery and Road Mapping as defined in the DRIVER discipline while maintaining compatibility with a variety of agile design methods and development capabilities.
 The key phrase here is “agile” and there are several like Five Moments of Need by APPLY Synergies, 70:20:10, and the Successive Approximation Model (SAM) by Allen Interactive.

 The ultimate shift and coaching emphasis promotes a step-change in thinking – evolving solution design objectives from “instructional” to “intentional” where the primary “intent” is laser-focused on accelerating productivity that generates measurable evidence of performance outcomes at Point-of-Work.

 Coaching on the Point-of-Work Conversation

-The embedded paradigm L&D must overcome is based upon the myth that training drives performance.
+This embedded paradigm L&D must overcome is based upon the myth that training drives performance.
 It doesn’t.
 Training contributes only to potential.
 True performance only happens at Point-of-Work.
 That reality is at the core of a paradigm shift and our business stakeholders have never heard this conversation.
-It must change, and L&D must become the source of that change…a different conversation.
+It must change, and L&D must become the source of that change…offering a different conversation.

-Speaking with stakeholders in the context of operational business outcomes is foundational to shifting the L&D role from training order-taker to trusted business partner…another reason for developing the capability to measure evidence of impact at levels 3 & 4.
+Speaking with stakeholders in the context of operational business outcomes is foundational to shifting the L&D role from training order-taker to trusted business partner…and this shift must be backed up with the capability to measure evidence of impact at levels 3 & 4.

 Coaching on the Art of Discovery

-Operating effectively with business stakeholders at Point-of-Work involves integrating a discovery methodology that addresses the six key categories of the learning performance ecosystem and their relevant business performance attributes.
+Operating effectively with business stakeholders at Point-of-Work involves integrating a discovery methodology that addresses six key categories of performance restrainer attributes found in every learning performance ecosystem.

 The PWA is not a Training Needs Assessment; the core discovery question set is different.
-Despite the differences, PWA discovery findings actually reveal the information essential for satisfying knowledge transfer needs.
-Additionally, discovery details are revealed supportive of intentionally designing solution components required for workforce moments of need at Point-of-Work.
+Despite the differences, PWA discovery findings include information essential for informing knowledge transfer needs.
+Additionally, discovery details are critical to support intentionally designed solution components required for workforce moments of need at Point-of-Work.

 Primary Performance Objective